Birth injury: Difficult labor (dystocia)

 Difficult labor, also known as dystocia or obstructed labor, occurs when the child cannot easily pass through the birth canal.
 This can result in fetal distress or physical trauma to the child, especially broken clavicles and damage to the brachial plexus nerves.
 It can also deprive the child of oxygen as the umbilical cord is pinched, potentially causing brain damage or death.

 Difficult labor may occur because the baby is abnormally large (macrosomia), because the mother's pelvis or birth canal is small or deformed, or because the baby is in an abnormal presentation for the birth (such as breech or transverse presentation).

 External causes

 Fetal malformations and birth injuries may occur as a result of exposure to environmental toxins such as mercury or lead.
 Many medications can also affect the development of the fetus, as can alcohol, tobacco, and illicit drugs.

-See Environmental toxins and fetal development.
+Birth injuries may also occur during delivery and labor, in some cases as a result of medical malpractice.